MohammadrezaFarahmand/Gallery/README.md

 See the section about [runnng tess(hts//f book.gtb.i/cete -a-apdocs/ ning-tts) for morinforation.
 Builds the app for productio t
-It correctly bundles React in produciomoe andopimze s th bifthbt pormace The build is minified and the filenames includ te
+It correctly bundles React in produciomoe andopimze s th bifthbt pormace The build is minified and the filenames includ t
 Your app is ready to be deplo
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.